+The key elements of the Dundee approach have remained.
 The BwD Families Project aims to take a systematic and holistic approach to each family's problems.
-It will work intensively, in a time-limited and focussed way to address the problems.
+It will work intensively, in a flexible, time-limited and focussed way to address the problems.
 An agreement was reached to use Supporting People Funding and to develop multi-agency support for this project.
 The media strategy was to be very low key.

-The Blackburn with Darwen families Project Steering Group decided that a residential block was not only expensive but also actually helped to stigmatise families who were placed into it.
+The Blackburn with Darwen Families Project Steering Group decided that a residential block was not only expensive but also actually helped to stigmatise families who were placed into it.
 Also it would have provided the sometimes-irresponsible local media an opportunity to dismiss the project before any progress could have been made.
 A decision was made to have the project provide outreach to families in their own homes.
-This also gave the project the opportunity to work not only with the offenders but also the victims of the alleged anti-social behaviour.
+This also gave the project the opportunity to work not only with the offenders but also the victims of the alleged anti social behaviour.